kg4zow/remarkable.jms1.info/src/templates/index.md

     * The tablet combines all of the category names from all of the templates to build the "tabs" along the top of the template chooser interface.

     Note that you *can* add your own tabs, but be careful not to "overflow" the width of the screen.
-I normally change "Life/organize" to "LifeOrg" for all of the existing templates to make room on the screen, and then use "Custom" for all of my own custom templates.
+I normally change every instance of "Life/organize" to "LifeOrg" to make room on the screen, and then use "Custom" for all of my own custom templates.

 ### Restarting the reMarkable Software

-After modifying `templates.json` you need to restart `xochitl`.
+If you've modified `templates.json`, you will need to restart `xochitl`.

 ```
 systemctl restart xochitl